-Fay Rosner Lecturer in French; Weinberg College Adviser
+Fay Rosner Assistant Professor of Instruction in French; Weinberg College Adviser

 Fay Rosner has a joint appointment as a Weinberg College Adviser and Lecturer in French.
 She has taught second-year language courses, the French writing workshop, and a freshman seminar on Proust and the arts.
 She also serves as a Faculty Fellow in the College of Community and Cultural Studies.
 She has presented her work, with colleague Christiane Rey, on interdisciplinary approaches to language learning at The American Association of Teachers of French national conference, and at The Language Symposium at the University of Chicago.